ASFHyP3/OPERA-DISP-TMS/Design.md

 ### 1x1 Degree Tile Creation
 Prior to mosaicking of OPERA-DISP products, we generate the metadata rasters.

 For each 1x1 degree tile, there is one metadata raster for each orbit direction, for a total of two per tile.
 The metadata rasters will each span a 1x1 degree area in the web mercator (EPSG:3857) projection with a 30 m pixel spacing.
 The frame band is created by cross-referencing each tile's extent with the OPERA-DISP frame footprints.
 A geospatial representation of the OPERA-DISP frame footprints can be created using the [OPERA burst_db utility](https://github.com/opera-adt/burst_db).
 Frames will be overlaid so that frames from the same relative orbit are contiguous.
-Relative orbits are stacked from East to West on the ascending pass (West on top), and from West to East on the descending pass (East on top).
 Within a relative orbit, frames are overlaid so that older frames are on top of younger frames.
 This corresponds to North on top for the ascending pass, and South on top for the descending pass.
+The layering of relative orbits will be done so that higher frames number on top of lower frame numbers.
+We will assess the impact of this choice once we create a full mosaic.

+TODO: add overlay picture

-Once the frame band has been constructed, we set the spatiotemporal reference metadata using the values present in the earliest product available for each frame.
+Once the frame band has been constructed, we set the spatiotemporal reference metadata using the values present in the latest product available for each frame.

 We then use the generated metadata rasters as a guide for creating all 1x1 degree cumulative displacement tiles in a time-series stack.
 The procedure is as follows:

 - Specify a date range you want to generate a tile for
-- Generate a new raster with the same projection, resolution, and extent as the metadata raster with three bands
+- Generate a new raster with the same projection, resolution, and extent as the metadata raster that contains short_wavelength_displacement data
-    - Cumulative displacement
-    - Days since 2014/01/01
-    - Frame number
 - Obtain the list of needed frames from the metadata raster metadata tags
 - For each needed frame
     - Find OPERA-DISP product with the latest available secondary date within the date range
-        - If a frame has no available product within the date range, raise an exception
+        - If a frame has no available product within the date range, set its pixels to nodata
-    - Check that the product's spatiotemporal reference date is the same as the metadata raster
+    - Check that the product's reference date and reference point are the same as the metadata raster
         - If this is not the case, re-reference the product (methodology will be written soon)
     - Reproject the product's cumulative displacement band to the same projection, resolution, and extent as the metadata raster
     - For the cells that correspond to the frame in question within the new raster
         - Set the cumulative displacement band values to the ones from the reprojected OPERA-DISP product
-        - Set the Days since 2014/01/01 to the secondary date of the OPERA-DISP product
-- Copy the frame number band from the metadata raster to the new raster
 - Copy the spatiotemporal reference metadata from the metadata raster to the new raster
 - Write to COG with LZW compression

 ### MapBox Tileset Generation
 TODO